Overview – Shaba NR

 Wildlife

 Shaba is not a great wildlife destination.
-Although connected to Samburu, which offers excellent wildlife viewing, animal densities are low in Shaba.
-Four of the Big Five can be encountered, but rhinos are absent.
-The park is home to some of Kenya’s dry country specials including beisa oryx, lesser kudu, reticulated giraffe, Grevy's zebra and gerenuk.
-The Ewaso Nyiro River is a good place to look for big Nile crocodiles.
+Although it’s connected to the excellent Samburu and Buffalo Springs National Reserves, animal densities are low here.
+Four of the Big Five can be encountered (no rhino), but they are hard work to see.
+Shaba has some of Kenya’s dry-country specials, including Beisa oryx, lesser kudu, reticulated giraffe, Grevy's zebra and gerenuk.
+The Ewaso Nyiro River is a good place to look for Nile crocodiles.

 Scenery